John Waters (actor): Theatre

+He appeared in a production of Hair in 1969/1971, Godspell and Dracula.

 He was in the original Australian production of They're Playing Our Song, which opened on 23 August 1980 at the Theatre Royal in Sydney.
 It starred Waters and Jacki Weaver, with Rhonda Burchmore as one of the Inner Voices.
 An Australian cast recording of the show was later released by Festival Records.